-Considering the requirements of the skill sets on the Board, persons having professional expertise in their individual capacity as independent professionals and who can effectively contribute to the Company's business and policy decisions are considered by the Nomination and Remuneration Committee for appointment of new Directors on the Board.
-The Non-Executive Independent Directors appointed to the Board are paid sitting fees for attending the Board and Committee Meetings.
-No other remuneration or commission is paid to the Non-Executive Independent Directors.
-Non-Executive Non-Independent Directors are neither paid any sitting fees nor paid any commission.
-The remuneration paid to the Managing Director is governed by the relevant provisions of the Act and Members approval.
-Executive Compensation Policy Guidelines is available on the website of the Company at https://www.adckcl.com/in/en/aboutus/ policies.html.
+Considering the requirements of the skill sets on the Board, persons having professional expertise in their individual capacity as independent professionals and who can effectively contribute to the Company's business and policy decisions are considered by the Nomination and Remuneration Committee for appointments of new Directors on the Board.
+The Independent Directors appointed to the Board are paid sitting fees for attending the Board and Committee Meetings as approved by the Board of Directors.
+Non-Executive Non-Independent Directors are neither paid any sitting fees nor paid any remuneration.